whatsauth/authjs/README.md

-# AuthJS : Web Socket Authentication using Vanilla JS for WhatsAuth
+# WAuthJS : Web Socket Authentication using Vanilla JS for WhatsAuth

 Use this js for Two-Factor Authentication (2FA) WhatsAuth Application Login.
 This library using [englishextra/qrjs2](https://github.com/englishextra/qrjs2) to generate QR.